altruios/namshubettulpa/public/namshubettuple/lions-tigers-and-bears.md

 *And walked to the center of the room.*
 ~He wore a glassy eyed stare that didn't see anything.~ *Felix put the phone back in his pocket.*
-"R::Useful trick..."
+'R::Useful trick...'
 "F::You, in here!"
 ~He commanded the smaller officer inside, while Albert stood placidly with the yellow police tape.~ "F::You, guard."
 ~Albert stood outside as Felix held the door.~
 *Martha moved in and Felix followed.*
-"R::Don't let him show you anything on this phone...
+'R::Look at nothing on this phone...
- Or your phone, any phone for that matter"
+ Or your phone, any phone for that matter'
 ~Rossin continued, more frantic than before~
 'Simple that, no looking at the phones of strangers...'
-"R::It's a general hook setter...
+'R::A general hook setter...
-I didn't get a good look at it...
+I did not get a good look at it...
-Because you didn't...
+Because you did not...
-Which is good - it looks like it's just a general command to follow his voice prompts."
+Which is good - it looks like it is just a general command to follow his voice prompts.'
 *Martha walked to where the outline of a body in white caulk was sketched into the wooden floor.*
 "F::Clean that up, both of you,"
 ~And they did as they were told.~